Information Governance and Ethics

 Data security

 Implementing technical and organisational measures to protect health data from breaches, unauthorised access, and cyber threats.
-We do this working with the WMSDE’s technical design authority workstream.
+We do this working with the West Midlands SDE’s technical design authority workstream.

 Compliance